 To create a unique feel for Charlie’s, I decided to go for the opposite approach to most bakeries (pastel, girly) and go for a more neutral colour scheme – focusing on black, white and gold.
 To keep the space feeling light, fresh and inviting, I chose white floors, walls and ceiling and filled in all of the other elements with black + gold touches.

 One of the most important aspects of the shop for me was the little details that made Charlie’s a little different.
-The gold French Bulldog tape dispenser might just be my favourite thing in the whole shop – ha!
-Everything from the cutlery, napkins and plates was thought about in great detail to bring that overall experience.
+The gold French Bulldog tape dispenser might just be my favourite thing in the whole shop!
+Everything from the cutlery, napkins and plates were part of creating an experience.